orieken/derp-bear-rspec-watir-webdriver/README.md

 derp-bear-rspec-watir-webdriver
 ===============================

-Derp Bear tests using Watir-Webdriver
+Derp Bear tests using RSpec and Watir-Webdriver